 The combination ICI regimens see some improvement in performance over single agent ICI, but side effect profiles are worse, and costs are higher than for single agent ICI.
 In addition, recent data have shown that a subset of patients experience more rapid disease progression on ICI compared with chemotherapy.
 We utilized the Diagnostic Cortex platform to discover our Primary Immune Response (PIR) test.
-PIR is a blood-based proteomic test designed to profile a patient's immune response to their cancer and stratify by who is likely to respond to ICI treatment.
+PIR is a blood-based proteomic test designed to profile a potential to mount an immune response to their cancer and predict those patients likely to respond to ICI monotherapy treatment, ICI + chemotherapy combination treatment, or who would be highly resistant to ICI therapy.
 Our PIR test has been validated in multiple independent sample sets for advanced stage NSCLC patients treated with single agent ICI, and we are currently working with major academic institutions across the United States to further validate the test in a prospective study called BEACON-Lung.